Children's necklaces recalled for lead poisoning hazard

 - By Peter Hadzipetros

-Children absorb lead more easily than adults and are therefore more vulnerable to poisoning.
+Children absorb lead more easily than adults and are more vulnerable to poisoning.
 Exposure to high levels of lead can cause vomiting, diarrhea, convulsions, coma or death.
-Symptoms include anemia, appetite loss, abdominal pain, constipation, fatigue, sleeplessness, irritability and headache.
+Symptoms include anemia, appetite loss, abdominal pain, constipation, fatigue, sleeplessness, irritability and headaches.

-Consumers should take the jewelry away from children and contact the company for a replacement product.
+Consumers should take the jewelry away from children and return it to the retailer for a refund.

 - Seymour Custom Solvent recalled over labelling